smallwesley/slidifyreport/index.md

 * Secondly, 97% lies within 2 standard deviations awat from from distribution mean.
 * Lastly, 99% lies within 3 standard deviations from the distribution mean.

-The EDS Tool provides a quick way to run a variety of simulations and test this theory in real-time.
+The EDS Tool provides a quick way to run a variety of simulations on exponential distributions in real-time.
 The source material for this tool was based on lectures, notes and homework from Project #1 within Statistic Inference course offered on Coursera.org for the John Hopkin's Data Science Specialization.

 --- .class #id